-In situations where you might need to reboot or shut down the NSS, note that doing so disconnects all active user sessions.
+In situations where you might need to reboot or shut down the NSS, doing so disconnects all active user sessions.
 If the power to the NSS is interrupted unexpectedly (i.e., an unclean shutdown), your system settings might become corrupted.
 It is highly recommended that you use a UPS to ensure that power to the NSS is never interrupted.
-Refer to the Troubleshooting topic "Handling an Unexpected Shutdown" for more information.
+See "Handling an Unexpected (Unclean) Shutdown" on page 105.
 During a reboot or shutdown of the NSS, the color and blink rate of the Power LED on the front of the chassis indicates the status of the currently selected process.